It's fun to learn about accents and local words! A dialect dictionary you can use starting today [Fukushima Prefecture]

 Q. "Kugasu"

-"Kugasu" is a dialect commonly used in the Hamadori area of Fukushima Prefecture, and is a word used when
+"Kugasu" is a dialect commonly used in the Hamadori region of Fukushima Prefecture, andtease or make fun of someone it's a word used to

-teasing or mocking someone It is particularly likely to appear in conversations with people you are close to, and has a somewhat friendly, light nuance.
-It is not meant to deny or look down on the other person, but rather
+It's especially likely to appear in conversations with people you know well, and it has a somewhat friendly and light nuance.
+It's not meant to be dismissive or look down on the other person, but rather to mean

 Example: Don't say things like that and tease me